iamawatermelo/landtable/README.md

 > [!NOTE]
 > Landtable is not finished.
 No support is available.
 Do not use
 > Landtable right now.
+> In particular, some information may be inaccurate.

 ![A diagram of Landtable's architecture](docs/architecture.png)